nyu-mll/jiant/README.md

 ## Running
 To run an experiment, make a config file similar to `config/demo.conf` with your model configuration.
-You can use the `--overrides` flag to override specific variables.
+In addition, you can use the `--overrides` flag to override specific variables.
 For example:
 ```sh
 python main.py --config_file config/demo.conf \
     --overrides "exp_name = my_exp, run_name = foobar, d_hid = 256"